krussll/etsysimplicity/_posts/2019-04-09-best-lawn-bowls-for-beginners.md

 ### Aero Quantum

 We are huge fans of Aero bowls.
 They have a wide range of bowls for all environments and ability types, however we believe the Quantum has the best scope for a beginner.
 The Quantum will play narrow on outdoor rinks, making it ideal for lead players.
 It is also perfect for indoor bowls, making it duel purpose.
-Aero bowls are on the expensive side, so we would recommend finding a set <a href="http://rover.ebay.com/rover/1/710-53481-19255-0/1?ff3=4&pub=5575495824&toolid=10001&campid=5338542401&customid=&mpre=https%3A%2F%2Fwww.ebay.co.uk%2Fsch%2F117104%2Fi.html%3F_sop%3D1%26_from%3DR40%26_nkw%3DAero%2BQuantum%2Blawn%2Bbowls" class="btn more"  target="_blank">on eBay second hand</a>.
+Aero bowls are on the expensive side, so we would recommend finding a set <a href="http://rover.ebay.com/rover/1/710-53481-19255-0/1?ff3=4&pub=5575495824&toolid=10001&campid=5338542401&customid=&mpre=https%3A%2F%2Fwww.ebay.co.uk%2Fsch%2F117104%2Fi.html%3F_sop%3D1%26_from%3DR40%26_nkw%3DAero%2BQuantum%2Blawn%2Bbowls" target="_blank">on eBay second hand</a>.

 <div class="overview"  markdown="1">